Article

 Grief support

-Whilst some periods of grief are normal, when feelings of sadness get too much, or go on for too long, it can be useful to seek professional help.
+Whilst periods of grief are normal, when feelings of sadness get too much, or go on for too long, it can be useful to seek professional help.
 Grief counselling is widely recognised as a valid port of call for anyone seeking support in this time- but how does it actually work?
 And can it help you through your difficult emotions?

-Understanding the grief process
+Understanding the Grief Process

 Grief is a natural and complex response to the death of someone significant in our lives.
 Whilst there are common themes, the range of emotions, physical symptoms and thoughts experienced vary greatly from person to person.